LoganDark/luajit-argon2/README.md

 ### `argon2_error_codes`

-This module re-exports all of Argon2's error codes without the `ERROR_` prefix.
+This module re-exports all of Argon2's error codes without the `ARGON2_` prefix.
 Assuming the module is stored in a variable named `argon2`:

 ```